 I’ve been playing with jujutsu recently, and I’ve been impressed by its customization system.

-For instance, you can set custom log templates to see jj log
+For instance, you can set custom log templates to see jj log output in any format you like,

 and the built-in log templates are in the same format,